jafingerhut/osx-spotlight-test/doc/README-test-sequence.md

   few seconds, then it disappeared, and it did not return within 60 seconds after saving the document.
 It did not show up at that time via `mdfind` command, either.
 Continue with step 11 below.
++ "bad results variant 2" - This begins like the "good results" sequence, but the file disappears from the Spotlight search results after opening the document in Word in step 9 below.
++ "bad results variant 3" - Begins like "bad results" above, but I got different search results after step 13 below.

 Continuing from step 6 above: